capr/capr/README.md

 #### Allegory SDK

-[Allegory SDK](https://github.com/allegory-software/allegory-sdk) is a fast web server and library stack written in Lua.
-It's aimed at automating the making of CRUD apps, but its library-not-frameowrk pyramid-of-abstraction approach makes it versatile for doing anything from web services to websites to SPAs and anything in between.
+[Allegory SDK](https://github.com/allegory-software/allegory-sdk) is a full stack for CRUD apps, but with a library-not-frameowrk pyramid-of-abstraction approach.

 #### Miniterra